-Once again, Tom Verducci is sounding the alarm for a problem that doesn't exist:
+Once again, Tom Verducci is for a problem that doesn't exist:

 ….
 Major League Baseball has a drug problem again and is engaged in discussions with the players' association regarding what to do about it.
 The very specific problem is the use of fast-acting synthetic